fhartwig/rustdoc/README.md

 This is an out-of-tree mirror of rustdoc.
 The purpose of this is to have a cargo-buildable version of rustdoc that is easier to develop on than the one that comes with rustc.
-Please not that this is not a fork of rustdoc, so please send all pull requests to [the official repository](https://github.com/rust-lang/rust).
+Please note that this is not a fork of rustdoc, so please send all pull requests to [the official repository](https://github.com/rust-lang/rust).

 ## Building